Skip to content

 • Daily: Quick personal check of priorities

-• Weekly: Update statuses in My Follow-ups
+• Weekly: Update statuses in the Act module

 • Before meetings: Review and update relevant actions